merlijnve/hands-on-machine-learning/README.md

-# hands-on-machine-learning
+# Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (Second edition)
-Colab notebooks I made while reading Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition
+While reading the book, I wrote all the pieces of code in a new Colab, to get used to writing ML code.